Thursday, November 27, 2025

 I'm fully aware these projects were ambitious, perhaps overly so.
 I sinned of pride.
 Yet I would be far more troubled if the panels judged them as "incremental" science, which would reveal a superficial analysis.
 While science advances steadily, hydrological science in particular suffers from persistent methodological weaknesses in model construction that prevent us from addressing fundamental questions properly.
 Too many simulation-based papers rely on flawed algorithms, imprecise conceptualizations, vague process descriptions, equations applied beyond their validity ranges, missing feedbacks between coupled processes, imprecise and not well controlled data inputs (especially when going global).

 The root cause lies in how models are conceptualized and built.
 Until our community recognizes this fundamental issue, we cannot progress toward answering the discipline's core questions.
-The current modeling paradigm perpetuates a cycle where narrative sophistication masks conceptual inadequacy.
+The current modeling paradigm perpetuates a cycle where narrative sophistication masks conceptual and physical/mathematical inadequacy.

-When one attempts serious methodological critique, it's too easily dismissed as contrarianism, nastiness, the rant of an angry dog rather than engaged with substantively.
-Flawed or myopic established approaches need not address fundamental criticisms being often their numerical claim published on the best journals without appropriate analysis; they can simply invoke tradition and a consensus.
-It is actually is built on fragile foundations but the projects' reviewer is often deaf to this respect and, to borrow Cosma Shalizi's sharp observation (adapted to our context): the public discussion of hydrological models (and processes) often becomes "polluted by maniacal cultists with obscure ties to decadent plutocrats. ...
-These are, after all, people who think they can go from the definition of conditional probability, via Harry Potter fanfic, to prophesying that an AI god will judge the quick and the dead, and condemn those who hindered the coming of the Last Day to the everlasting simulated-but-still-painful fire.
-History always wins over a rational approach." (a phrase too sparkling not to mention it in its entirety just for its literary content).
+To Cosma Shalizi's sharp observation (adapted to our context): the public discussion of hydrological models and processes often becomes "polluted by maniacal cultists with obscure ties to decadent plutocrats."
+I am obviously kidding.
+However, today there are many people ".. who think they can go from the definition of conditional probability, via Harry Potter fanfic, to prophesying that an AI god will judge the quick and the dead, and condemn those who hindered the coming of the Last Day to the everlasting simulated-but-still-painful fire."
+I fight against this but I am, maybe, obsolete.

 Here the projects, useful to learn how to write a project differently: